amac-lfc/twitter-resolution/readme.md

 ![alt text](https://github.com/lfc-math-cs/twitter-resolution/blob/master/DecisionTreeCfsnMatrix.png)

+#### From this confusion matrix, we can see the number of times that the classifier guessed correct.
+In this case, 636/985 is the fraction of times that the classifier guessed the actual value, which means it is certainly better than random guessing.

 # Part 2: The Analysis of Patients and the Diagnosis of Alzheimer's disease
 #### Code can be found in geoclassifiers.py